In vitro diagnostics

 Accelerating in vitro diagnostics from lab bench to patient

-Diagnostics innovation reduces healthcare costs and enables precision treatments.
-We must accurately detect biomarkers and diagnose diseases earlier, and closer to the point of care.
+Diagnostics innovation could reduce healthcare costs and enable precision treatments.
+We must accurately detect biomarkers and diagnose diseases earlier, and often move closer to the point of care.

 Our work accelerates IVD assay development and scale-up, including reagents such as antibodies, antigens, enzymes, polymers, nucleic acids, conjugates, and nanoparticles.
-We enable and scale diagnostic devices and readers that meet IVD regulations.
 Our expertise in connected digital solutions helps leverage data to benefit patients, carers and clinicians.
 We also use our networks to navigate the path to user adoption.